shumarb/leetcode/leetcode/README.md

 # LeetCode

 ## Overview
-This folder contains my accepted submissions on LeetCode (Note: Performance refers to the percentage of submissions that my code beats in terms of runtime).
+This folder contains my accepted submissions on LeetCode (*Note*:
+Performance refers to the percentage of submissions that my code beats in terms of runtime).

 LeetCode profile: https://leetcode.com/shumarb/

 ## Easy